 It was started by us, Adrian and Rebecca Santolin, here in Victoria’s Yarra Valley.
 A culmination of passion, love and need for a constant wine supply in the house.

 Let’s wind the clock back to 2012.
 We took all our money and bought one barrel, one tank and a couple of tonnes of pinot.
 That was the start.
-Getting up early and making the kids’ lunches, driving them to school, foot stomping, hand plunging, blending, tasting, designing labels, balancing the books, brushing knots out of tangled hair – we’re a proper family winery.
+Getting up early and making the kids’ lunches, getting them to school, foot stomping, hand plunging, blending, tasting, designing labels, balancing the books, brushing knots out of tangled hair – we’re a proper family winery.
 Our girls even swirl their grape juice.

 The business has grown a little since those early days.
 We’ve now got 120 barrels instead of one, we’ve won awards, our wine is stocked all over Australia and shipped to Hong Kong and the UK.
 Matthew Jukes even called our pinot noir “epically pure and staggeringly sonorous.”